bocong-zheng/bocong-zheng.github.io/_pages/home.md

 #### `$ id`

-I am a Senior Postdoctoral Scholar at the California Institute of Technology, working with <a href="https://www.colonius.caltech.edu/" target="_blank">Professor Tim Colonius</a>.
+I am a scientist at the Fraunhofer Center for Coatings and Diamond Technologies, working with <a href="https://www.colonius.caltech.edu/" target="_blank">Professor Tim Colonius</a>.
 I also work with <a href="http://sandlab.mit.edu/" target="_blank">Professor Themis Sapsis</a> at the Massachusetts Institute of Technology on machine-learned model closures.
 Previously, I was a Postdoctoral Researcher at the <a href="https://xpacc.illinois.edu/" target="_blank">Center for Exascale Simulation of Plasma-Coupled Combustion</a> (XPACC).
 I have a Ph.D. and M.S. in <a href="https://mechanical.illinois.edu/graduate/graduate-degree-programs/phd-programs/phd-theoretical-and-applied-mechanics" target="_blank">Theoretical and Applied Mechanics</a> from the University of Illinois at Urbana–Champaign (2017 and 2015), where I worked with <a href="https://aerospace.illinois.edu/directory/profile/jbfreund" target="_blank">Professor Jonathan Freund</a>.